SaltyAom/just-use-elysia/src/pages/index.md

 Don't believe me?
 [Here's a playground](https://elysiajs.com/tutorial/features/openapi/) go try it yourself.

 ### OpenAPI from types
-This is the part where Elysia truly shine.
+This is where Elysia become interesting.

-You can generate OpenAPI from TypeScript types if you want to.
+You can directly generate OpenAPI from TypeScript types.
 ```typescript
 import { Elysia, t } from 'elysia'
 import { openapi, fromTypes } from '@elysiajs/openapi'